programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 [Figure 11](https://raw.githubusercontent.com/programminghistorian/ph-submissions/gh-pages/assets/interactive-visualization-with-plotly/fig11.html)

-It becomes clear from the above examples that `plotly.go` requires more code than `plotly.px`, a shortcoming due to the fact that some features which are automatically built into `plotly.px` figures need manually creating when using `plotly.go`.
-It follows, then, that it's desirable to use `plotly.px` where possible.
+It becomes clear from the above examples that `plotly.go` requires more code than `plotly.px` due to the fact that some features which are automatically built into `plotly.px` figures need manually creating when using `plotly.go`.
+As a result of this shortcoming, it is desirable to use `plotly.px` where possible.

 ### Why Use Graph Objects?